How to Become a Fine Dining Chef

 The work environment of fine dining chefs varies slightly depending on their place of employment.
 According to the U.S. Bureau of Labor Statistics (BLS), approximately half of all chefs work in full-service restaurants, where the kitchen is often hot, crowded, and noisy.
 Hot stoves, ovens, knives, and slippery floors create a somewhat hazardous work environment, but accidents (including cuts and burns) are rarely serious.

-According to the BLS, chefs working in fine-dining restaurants must have many years of experience and training.
+According to the BLS, chefs working in fine-dining restaurants must have many years of experience and training in a kitchen.
 By attending a postsecondary culinary arts degree program, you can gain the formal training you need to qualify for entry-level chef positions.

 Students of culinary arts degree programs spend much of their time in the kitchen learning proper knife and food preparation techniques.
 In the classroom or online, students of fine dining chef degree programs learn about menu planning, nutrition, purchasing and inventory, portion control, food storage, and public health.
 To complement students' hands-on experience in the kitchen, many culinary arts degree programs require students to complete an internship in a commercial kitchen.